 In this article we will compare Endurance Water with several competitors.
 Which is the best supplement during exercise and why?

-Some companies already provide supplements who are consumed during exercise.
+Some companies already provide supplements that are consumed during exercise.
 The most common during exercise products from the direct competitors of Victus Sports are described below.
-All information is retrieved from competitor’s websites and can be found online.
+All information is retrieved from competitors’ websites and can be found online.

 Maurten uses hydrogels filled with carbohydrates to obtain sports supplements with high concentrations of carbohydrates with a reduced risk of Gl problems.
 They have supplements in a drink and a gel form:

 - Mix Drink, with and without caffeine.
 This is a powdered form that should be mixed with water to obtain the drink.
 In the stomach, the drink is converted into a hydrogel due to the acidity of the stomach.
 In the intestine, the water, salt and carbohydrates are absorbed.

 - Gel 100.
 The hydrogel is already formed in production (combining sodium alginate & calcium carbonate).

 Maurten Drink Mix contains maltodextrin, fructose, pectin, sodium alginate and sodium chloride.
 Caffeine is added to the Mix Drink with Caffeine.
 The gels contain water, glucose, fructose, calcium carbonate, gluconic acid and sodium alginate.